 Strong seniors are healthy seniors.
 Healthy muscles help seniors live independently.

-Falls are the leading cause of fatal and non-fatal injuries in older Americans, with one in four individuals over 65 sufferings a fall a year.
+Falls are the leading cause of fatal and non-fatal injuries in older Americans, with one in four individuals over 65 sufferings a fall yearly.
 However, staying active and working major muscle groups prevent injuries among seniors.

 Strength training builds strong bones and muscles.
 The activities increase balance and coordination.
-Staying active decreases the risk of a life-threatening fall.
+I am staying active decreases the risk of a life-threatening fall.

 Best Activities for Strong Seniors